 1. To a mother and her baby: “Does she speak Chinese?”
 No, she does not speak Chinese.
 She doesn’t speak anything.
 She is a freakin’ baby.

 2. “How much did you pay for her?”
-No one has ever asked me that, but if they did, I think I’d crack up laughing and then ask if they’re offering.
+No one has ever asked me that, but if they did, I think I’d laugh and then ask if they’re offering to help with the financials.

 3. “She is SO cute!
 Do you have any of your own?”
-Um, if she’s not mine, someone at this restaurant is going to be really mad when they realize I took her.
+Um, if she’s not mine, someone is going to be really mad when they realize I took her.

-4. To an American parent and a child who was CLEARLY adopted from another country, like China: “Are you going to tell her that she’s adopted?”
+4. To an American parent and a child who was CLEARLY adopted from another country: “Are you going to tell her that she’s adopted?”
 No, I’m never telling her, I want to see if she figures it out!

 5. “Now that you have adopted, you will for sure get pregnant.
-I know this one girl, well, I don’t know her but my friend kind of does, and she was waiting to adopt from Cambodia or Russia or somewhere and then she got PREGNANT!!” …UGH.
+I know this one girl and she was waiting to adopt from Cambodia or Russia or somewhere and then she got PREGNANT!!” …UGH.
 Please, STOP…Adoption is not always a second choice.
 Please don’t assume it is and please don’t assume we need to hear your stories about all the people who got pregnant right after they adopted.
 For some of us, the need to adopt was much more overwhelming than the need to get pregnant.
 In fact, many of us have never had any desire to get pregnant, ever.
 (Or was that just me?)

 6. Since I have two daughters, one who is adopted from China and one who is biological, I actually get this question on occasion: “Are they real sisters?” …”They are, and they’re SPECTACULAR!!”
-(If you ever watched Seinfeld, you will think it’s funny.)
+(If you ever watched Seinfeld, you will think that is funny.)

 7. “Are you babysitting?”
 Someone once asked me if I was the nanny for my kids.
-I was so excited that I called my girlfriend to tell her.
+I was so excited that I called my friend, Busy, to tell her.
 We immediately assumed, of course, that the guy asked me that question because he thought I looked young.
-After hearing that other adoptive moms have been asked this same question, I regretfully realize that my girlfriend and I may have been wrong.
+After hearing that other adoptive moms have been asked this same question, I regretfully realize that my friend and I may have been wrong.
 The man who asked was probably confused by me having one kid from China and from “The Bagina.”
-He wasn’t sure if they were related.
+He wasn’t sure if we were all related.
 He didn’t think I looked young at all.
 He just thought I was some old ass babysitter.
 I hate that guy.

 8. “I didn’t realize she was going to look so Chinese!!”
 Um…OK?